Junks5020/deepe-docs/docs/user-guide/model-assessment.md

 - Click **"Preview"**
 - Review model outputs and prompt injection
+- If the dataset contains image fields, the preview interface will display corresponding images for the questions
 - Adjust parameters as needed

 Only when you're satisfied, click **"Submit the Assessment"** — the process will then run in